klyte45/CS2-WriteEverywhereFiles/README.md

 In this tab you can import a whole atlas to inside the current savegame.
 It will increase the savegame size but will make the city independent from atlases loaded from the sprites library folder.
 It's useful if you want to share your city with your custom layouts.

+The list will show all the atlases currently stored in the savegame followed by all other atlases loaded from the sprites folder.
+If there's atlases with the same name in both groups, the savegame atlas version will be shown when redering the mod layouts.
+Also there's a preview showing the atlas content, it may freeze the game for a while when selecting huge atlases.

 ## Placeholder naming standards

 All standard names for placeholder will follow the pattern `_XXXXXXXXX_YYYYYYYYY` being `XXXXXXXXX` representing a group of placeholders and `YYYYYYYYY` representing a specific usage - all them in uppercase.
 Some patterns already proposed are below.